Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: A comprehensive overview of the first paper

 The \textbf{quantum 2-graph states} $\C_q(\mathbb{G}^{\Gamma^2})\subset\cV_q^X$ on $X=(\mathbb{G}^{\Gamma^2},\mu_{\Gamma^2})$ is the full monoidal 2-subcategory whose norm-completions $\Gamma(H^X)[[\hbar]]$ are \textit{separable}: namely they define sheaves of countably-generated Hilbert $L^2(X,\mu_{\Gamma^2})\otimes_\bbC \bbC[[\hbar]]$-modules over $X$. \end{definition} These quantum 2-graph states $\C_q(\mathbb{G}^{\Gamma^2})$ are precisely those which underlie the discrete degrees-of-freedom in quantum 2-Chern-Simons theory.

-Recall that elements of the universal envelope of $\G$ acts on $C(\mathbb{G})$, and hence sections on $\mathbb{G}$, by derivations. \begin{theorem} The quantum 2-graph states $\C_q(\mathbb{G}^{\Gamma^2})$ is a (non-symmetric) Hopf cocategory in $\cV^{\bf C}$ equipped with a \textbf{cobraiding} natural transformation
+Recall that elements of the universal envelope of $\G$ acts on $C(\mathbb{G})$, and hence sections on $\mathbb{G}$, by derivations. \begin{theorem} The quantum 2-graph states $\C_q(\mathbb{G}^{\Gamma^2})$ is a strict (non-symmetric) Hopf comonoidal cocategory internal to $\cV^{\bf C}$, equipped with an invertible \textbf{cobraiding} $\mathfrak{R}=(R,R')$ of the following form: \begin{enumerate} \item suppressing the strict associators, $\mathfrak{R}$ is an invertible \textit{bimodule internal endofunctor}